KonklaveTtv/VenueSender/README.md

 ### Prerequisites

-VenueSender by default builds a static binary.
-If you wish to not build statically and instead want to do a dynamic build, simply rename 'Makefile' to 'Makefile static' and 'Makefile dynamic' to 'Makefile'.
+VenueSender has multiple Makefiles to build statically with GCC, Clang, ICPC or the MinGW-w64 compiler.
+There is also a Makefile.dynamic to build a dynamically linked version using GCC.

+After install dependencies and you are ready to build invoke:

+      make -f Makefile.<compiler/dynamic>

 ### Installing Dependencies To Build Statically